PostHog/posthog.com/contents/blog/posthog-surveys-launched.md

 category: PostHog news
 ---

-In June we launched the public beta of our user surveys tool, which in its first incarnation enabled you to ask simple questions with an open text field.
+In June we launched the public beta of our user surveys tool.
 Now, after many iterations and additions, the beta is over and we’re introducing new pricing for [PostHog surveys](/docs/surveys).

-As with other PostHog tools there’s a generous free tier which enables everyone to get started and is suitable for small projects and MVPs.
-Beyond that, billing is based on usage via the number of responses you receive — no base rates, no additional fees.
+As usual, we've created a generous free tier that enables everyone to get started – ideal for small projects and MVPs.
+Billing is based the number of responses you receive – no base rates, no additional fees.

 The new **pricing kicks in on October 19th**, but we're also giving users who participated in the beta an enhanced plan with 1,000 free monthly responses to thank them for their support.
 We’ll also honor any annual contracts and users on these plans won’t pay for surveys until their contract renews.